jessepav/lacygoill-wiki-backup/awk/sed.md

     4. this line has also a BUG
     EOF

-    $ sed -n -e '/BUG/ {s/this line//; w /tmp/bugs' -e '}' /tmp/file
+    $ sed -n -e '/BUG/w /tmp/bugs' /tmp/file

     $ cat /tmp/bugs
-    2.  has a BUG~
+    2. this line has a BUG~
-    4.  has also a BUG~
+    4. this line has also a BUG~

----
+### How to only extract a certain field?

-Note that you're not limited to whole lines, you can also extract a particular field:
+Use a substitution command before `w` to remove all the noise.

     $ cat <<'EOF' >/tmp/file
     Adams,     Henrietta  Northeast